What does Rachel mean?

 Rachel has 16 more related forms via Raquel, Richelle, Rochelle: Racquel, Racquell, Ricca, Ricci, Ricki, Rikki▼, Rikkie, Roch, Rochele, Rochell, Rochella, Rochette, Roquel, Roschella, Roschelle and Roshelle.

 Displayed below is the baby name popularity of Rachel for girls.
 Rachel reached its highest rank of #9 in the U.S. in 1996, and is at #155 presently.
-(Top 1000 Birth Names Statistics, 2014)
+(2014 Birth Statistics)

 Below is a charted comparison of the popularity of the girl name Rachel and affiliated names.
-Popular related forms of Rachel (#155 in 2014) are Rachael, Racheal, Rachelle, Racquel, Rae, Raquel (#697 in 2014), Ray, Richelle, Ricki, Rikki, Rochelle, Shelley, Shellie and Shelly.
-These girl names were at the top of their popularity during the years 1970-1979 and are now significantly less popular, with forms like Rachael, Raquel, Rochelle, Shelley and Shelly becoming somewhat outmoded.
-(Top 1000 Birth Names Statistics, 2014)
+Popular related forms of Rachel (#155 in 2014) listed in the Top 1000 are Rachael, Racheal, Rachelle, Racquel, Rae, Raquel (#697 in 2014), Ray, Richelle, Ricki, Rikki, Rochelle, Shelley, Shellie and Shelly.
+These girl names were at the top of their popularity during the years 1970-1979 (usage of 0.4433%) and are now significantly less popular (usage 0.0765%, down 82.7%), with forms like Rachael, Raquel, Rochelle, Shelley and Shelly becoming somewhat outmoded.
+(2014 Birth Statistics)